IIITM-Jay/Data-Licenses/leadership.md

 <img src="https://github.com/IIITM-Jay/Data-Licenses/blob/master/work.png" width="30%" align="right" hspace="20" vspace="20">
 <p align="justify">
  <b><i>" A picture can speak a thousand words,"</i></b> and it's clear from the pictorial representation in the right side, of what a Team Member should concern while working remotely in a group or a team.
 A <b>Team Member</b> must possess the quality of working collectively and collaboratively with other members, which will benefit them in a team as a whole.
 Admiring others in a team will help them to strengthen their bond among themselves.<b><i> "Better three hours too soon than a minute too late." – William Shakespeare,</i></b> and hence one should respect even the time in addition to its colleagues.
 Managers sholud also take care of the fact that deadlines should be mutually agreed in accordance with capacity to complete tasks by team members.
 Always keep in mind, as a member of the team, to work productively and efficiently so that the assigned task should complete on time and the work can be published on time.
-At any moment if you are feeling that you are going in two-minds, discuss the issues and difficulties you are facing with your team members, they will help you!!!:handshake:
+At any moment if you are feeling that you are going in two-minds :confused:, discuss the issues and difficulties you are facing with your team members, they will help you!!!:handshake:
 </p>

  ## Time Management